This page is for permanent/career staff only. You can find student jobs here

 advice caseworker | £26,520 | job profile and person specification

 advice caseworker (part-time, 0.8FTE, four days) | £26,520 (£21,216 pro rata) | job profile and person specification

 head of finance and administration (part-time, 0.6FTE, three days) | £45,900 (£27,540 pro rata) | job profile and person specification

 What we offer

-Alongside the salary, we offer a 35-hour week, 25 days holidays, bank holidays, a few days extra at Christmas (varies year-to-year), employer contributions to our pension scheme, an employee benefit scheme, and season ticket loans.
+We offer a 35-hour week, 25 days holidays plus bank holidays and a few extra days at Christmas (varies year-to-year), employer contributions to our pension scheme, an employee benefit scheme, and season ticket loans.
 Employees can also access more benefits through the University including an on-site gym and comprehensive training and development opportunities.